gecholabs/quickstart/ch1-package-managers.md

 ### 0\) **Homebrew**

 Homebrew manages the setup of software on your Mac.
 Homebrew is invaluable and leaves your system settings untouched.
-Homebrew is the self-described "missing package manager for Mac OSx."
-It is a beer-themed package management system, e.g. you tap a repository to access files.
+Homebrew is the self-described "missing package manager for Mac OSX."
+It is a beer-themed package management system, e.g. you "tap" a repository to access files.

 #### **Install Homebrew**